cbtek/TicTacToeDemo/README.md

-# ProctorFreeProjects Description
+# TicTacToe Demo Description

 This repository was created to house projects for the ProctorFree Coding Audition.
 I implemented both the TicTacToe program as well as the webcam project.

-# ProctorFreeProjects Building With QtCreator
+# TicTacToe Demo Building With QtCreator

 1) Clone this repositiory
 2) Use QtCreator to open the CMakeLists.txt file